The Simpsons Guy: Plot

-The Griffins prepare to return to Quahog.
-Lisa gives Meg her saxophone, but Peter throws it away.
-Stewie points out that he took revenge on all of Bart's enemies.
+The Griffins prepare to return to Quahog, where Peter faces the prospect of finding a new job.
+Lisa gives Meg her saxophone, but Peter throws it away, claiming there's no room for more luggage.
+Stewie points out that he took revenge on all of Bart's enemies: Nelson, Jimbo Jones, Principal Skinner, Sideshow Bob, and, for the sake of making a scatological pun, Apu.
 Shocked by Stewie's violent tendencies, Bart ends their friendship.
-Homer tries explaining his actions, but Peter reacts angrily, and the two start an intense fight that gradually escalates, with the two falling into acid at the Springfield Nuclear Power Plant, and temporarily becoming mutants with superpowers, and then going into space, where they end up in Kang and Kodos' flying saucer before returning to Earth.
-With both fathers severely harmed, they admit their admiration for each other while agreeing to keep their distance in the future.
-Returning home, the Griffins find the heat from Peter's comic has died down, and the Pawtucket Brewery is safe when Lois doubts that the inhabitants of Springfield will visit Quahog to enforce the ruling.
-Stewie pretends he is over Bart, but in his room writes "I will not think about Bart anymore."
+Homer tries explaining his actions, but Peter reacts angrily and the two start an intense fight that gradually reaches larger proportions, with the two falling into nuclear waste at the Springfield Nuclear Power Plant and temporarily becoming mutants with superpowers; they then go into space, where they end up in Kang and Kodos' flying saucer before returning to Earth.
+After the intense fight ends inconclusively, with the two fathers severely harmed, they admit their admiration for each other while agreeing to keep their distance in the future.
+Returning home, the Griffins find the heat from Peter's comic has died down, and the Pawtucket Brewery is safe; Lois doubts that the inhabitants of Springfield will visit Quahog to enforce the ruling.
+Stewie pretends he is over Bart, but ends up writing "I will not think about Bart anymore" several times on a chalkboard in his room.